freedomofpress/securedrop-docs/docs/development/setup_development.rst

             which conflicts with the tasks in the Ansible playbooks.
 The instructions in Vagrantfile that would enable vagrant-cachier are currently commented out.

-VirtualBox should be at least version 5.x.
-See `GitHub #1381`_ for documentation of incompatibility with the older VirtualBox 4.x release series.

 Finally, install Ansible so it can be used with Vagrant to automatically provision VMs.
 We recommend installing Ansible from PyPi with ``pip`` to ensure